benhylau/wrbt/README.md

     }
     ```

-    or asynchronously, where `encodedMessage` is the above URL-encoded.
+    or asynchronously, where `encodedMessage` is the above JSON blob URL-encoded.

     ```
     scheme://host/?type=credentials&interface=udp&link=overlay&pk=wrbtPk&message=encodedMessage&cjdnsVersion=X&wrbtVersion=Y
     ```

 7. In the asynchronous case, Alice is able to know that this is a response to her earlier request based on the `scheme://host` and `wrbtPk`.
 The latter also ensures that only she can decrypt the `encryptedCredentialsForAlice`.
-Alice proceeds to decrypt the message with her `wrbtSk` and `generatedNonce`, revealing `credentials` and `signature`.
-Alice then attempts to verify that this set of credentials actually came from its owner, i.e. the holder of its cjdns private key.
-So Alice takes the `publicKey` from `credentials` and hashes it with the `signature`, and verifies that it matches with the hash of the `credentials`.
+Alice proceeds to decrypt the message with her `wrbtSk` and `generatedNonce`, revealing the plain text `credentials`.
+Alice then attempts to verify that the `credential` actually came from the cjdns node's operator, i.e. the holder of its cjdns private key.
+So Alice takes the `publicKey` from `credential` and hashes it with the `signature`, and verifies that it matches with the hash of the `node`.
 The application then proceeds to ask Alice whether she wants to peer with the following node.

     ```
     Name:     Bob